West Ohio Camps - COVID-19

 - A camper in isolation must wear a mask at all times while they remain at camp.

-- The Health Officer or another designated staff member will supervise the camper while they are waiting to get picked up.
-The staff member must wear a mask at all times, keep at least 6 feet distance between themselves and the camper, and wash hands regularly.
+- The Health Officer or another designated staff member will supervise the camper while they are waiting to be picked up.
+The staff member must wear a mask at all times, maintain social distancing and use proper hygiene.

 Isolation of Staff